Retrospective

 Finally, one last rule exists regarding parallel tasks.
 There may be a situation called starvation.
 Indeed, like your number of cores, the number of domains is limited.
 It may happen that domains wait for each other, but it's certain that the main domain (the very first one that executes your code, known as dom0) will never be assigned a task via Miou.call.

 This rule prevents a domain from waiting for another domain, which waits for another domain, which waits for dom0, which waits for your first domain - the starvation problem.
 Thus, it may happen that dom0 is no longer involved in the execution of your program and is only waiting for the other domains.
-However, we can involve it using Miou.call_cc:
+However, we can involve it using Miou.async:

 let task () : int = (Stdlib.Domain.self () :> int)